 “Facts are stubborn things; and whatever may be our wishes, our inclination, or the dictates of our passions, they cannot alter the state of facts and evidence.”

 I love teaching history, but I’ve found that all the current requirements placed on teachers these days leave little room for creativity.
 My hope is that Peacefield can provide history teachers with readily accessible materials that they can easily incorporate into their classroom without endless hours of editing and modification.
 (That’s what I do!)

-On a personal level, I’ve been a history teacher for the past fifteen years in the New York state public school system.
-I taught middle school Social Studies for most of those years, and I’ve been teaching AP U.S. History for the past eight.
+On a personal level, I’ve been a history teacher for the past twenty years in the New York state public school system.
+I taught middle school Social Studies for most of those years, and I’ve been teaching AP U.S. History for the past fourteen.
 As much of my background is in U.S. History, many “homemade” resources I provide are from that area of expertise.
 I’m also an AP reader for the AP U.S. History Exam.